Cinema of Turkey: 2010s Modern Comedy

+Cultural influence

+Turkish television has enjoyed wide viewership outside of Turkey, with turkish soap operas popular in multiple countries reaching audiences as far as Bangladesh.
+Muslim Turkiye's soap operas' influence has eroded the dominance of Indian shows in Bangladesh.
+Turkey's cultural influence is a mark of Turkish soft power as defined by Joseph Nye, with its worldwide television distribution only behind the United States (2019).
+In Bangladesh, the popularity of turkish shows has led to the popularity of Turkish or Turkish influenced brands and fashion, even fashion inspire by the Ottoman Empire.

+According to The Guardian, in 2019, Chile was the world's leading consumer of Turkish dizi.
+Turkish drama shows are also popular in Russia, Latin America, Korea and China.
+The popularity of a Turkish show, "Magnificent Century" led to an increase in Arab tourism to Turkey.
+According to The Guardian, the Turkish government has used Turkish shows to project soft power.
+Government backed shows depict the Ottoman heroes battling Christians and Mongols, showing the power of the Ottoman Empire and prominent figures from its history.
+Another government backed show showcases Turks fighting European powers in the early 20th century.
+Critics said the shows have similarities to current political situations. attempting to depict President Erdoğan as akin to a powerful sultan fending off European powers.

 Legal issues

 Although the need for a cinema law has been frequently debated throughout the history of the Turkish Republic, until 1986 no specific law or regulation had been developed.
 While films have generally been treated as goods subject to laws regarding taxation, content-wise they were controlled by commissions that have been often criticized for being mechanisms of censorship.

 In the 1930s, some members of the parliament raised the issue of whether films would have a bad impact on children.
 This was a popular theme at that time, not just in Turkey, but also in the United States and elsewhere in the world.
 Later, in the 1960s, a debate around the so-called "Baykam Law" which was proposed by Suphi Baykam became quite famous for the tension it created amongst the parliamentarians and the stakeholders in the industry.
 In 1977 and 1978, further discussions for a cinema law have been held, but without any result.

 Finally, in 1986, a cinema law, though highly criticised by members of the industry and the cinema intelligentsia of that time, was passed by the parliament and has since been the fundamental legislative document regarding cinema issues in Turkey.
 The new law aimed to ensure support for those working in cinema and music.
 A reorganization of the film industry began in 1987 to address problems and assure its development.
 The Ministry of Culture established the "Professional Union of Owners of Turkish Works of Cinema" the same year.

 The "Copyrights and General Directorate of Cinema" was founded in 1989 as well as a "Support Fund for the Cinema and Musical Arts".
 This fund is used to provide financial support to the film sector.